steveLeVesconte/auth-react/README.md

 You are also welcome to sign up.
 A "real" email is not required as email verification has been turned off, but if you use a fake email address, you will not be able to use "forgot password".

-### Test Accounts for loging in to view the website:
+### Test Accounts for logging in to view the website:

      Test Account email A: roo2@roo2.com